First Freesport Crystal Palace Powerchair Football sessions take place at the Waddon Leisure Centre

 Power chair football is a 4 v 4 indoor game with two goals, played with a larger size 9 football and is under the guidance of The Wheelchair Football Association (WFA), which was formed in 2005 to govern the sport of Powerchair Football in England.
 It is a fast-moving disability football game which has been compared as a wheelchair football equivalent to the creativity-driven futsal.

 We come together at the Fusion Waddon Leisure Centre on Wednesday’s at 5.30pm for our weekly training sessions.
 Powerchair football is the only football where both males and females of all ages can play together.
-We have ages ranging from 11 to 45 at these fun sessions which are coached by Crystal Palace FC Foundation coaches and supported by the WFA.
+We have ages ranging from 11 to 45 at these fun sessions which are coached by Palace for Life Foundation coaches and supported by the WFA.
 The content of the sessions include chair management (starting/stopping, maneuverability, increase/decrease speed, space awareness), ball mastery, rules of the game, match play, technical & tactical awareness.

 We hope to establish CPFC Powerchair team and are aim is to enter the WFA’s regional league structure for season 2015/16.